First Contact Practitioner 1: Advanced MSK Practice

 To apply for a Workforce Development / Workforce Transformation funding WDF/WTF funded place, please complete and return the relevant application form below

-- You must have a clinical mentor and have access to relevant workplace opportunities to be able to successfully complete the RMACP module
+- Have a clinical mentor and access to relevant workplace opportunities to be able to successfully complete the module

 This module is delivered at our Collegiate Crescent Campus

-The module is planned to commence delivery in September 2021 and January 2022.
+The module is planned to commence delivery in January 2023.

-September 2021 - You are required to attend for 6 full days of teaching on campus with an assessment w/c 13/12.
+You are required to attend for 6 full days of teaching on campus.
+These are the provisional dates:

 Module assessment is made up of one assessment tasks.
 The assessment task for this module is: